Reviews & First Drives

 Porsche 911: Why This Is the Benchmark

 Porsche's rear-engine layout, unchanged in principle since 1963, creates a weight distribution that behaves unlike any other sports car.
 Turn-in is sharp, rear grip is abundant, and at the limit the car demands respect, but rewards precision.
-Technologies like rear-wheel steering (available on Carrera 4S and above) and Porsche Active Suspension Management sharpen the experience further without stripping out feel.
 The 911 is fast because it is communicative, not in spite of it.
 That's a harder thing to engineer than horsepower, and Porsche has had six decades to get it right.

 Chevrolet Corvette: The Value Argument Is Real

 The Corvette's engine range is genuinely broad.
 At the top sits the ZR1, producing 1,064 horsepower from a twin-turbocharged 5.5-liter LT7 V8, a figure that embarrasses most European exotics at a fraction of the price.
-Even the base Stingray's 6.2-liter LT2 V8, making 495 hp in standard tune, delivers more than enough power for the vast majority of driving situations.
-The mid-engine C8 generation also introduced a 3.9-second 0-60 mph time for the base model, a number that was once the exclusive territory of six-figure supercars.
+The base Stingray runs a 6.2-liter LT2 V8 making 490 hp in standard form, with 495 hp available through the optional performance exhaust or Z51 Performance Package.
+Either way, it delivers more than enough power for the vast majority of driving situations.

 Nissan GT-R: Still Remarkable, But the Clock Has Caught Up

-The trade-off is that the AWD system and dual-clutch transmission do a great deal of the work for you.
+The trade-off that defined the GT-R from day one is that its AWD system and dual-clutch transmission do a great deal of the work for you.
 The GT-R is faster than its driver in many situations, which is either its greatest strength or its most significant flaw, depending on what you want from a sports car.
 In 2007, that trade-off felt like a revelation.
-In 2024, with the platform essentially unchanged and current MSRP pushing past $115,000, the conversation is different.
+In 2024, with the platform essentially unchanged, the conversation is different.

 Driving Dynamics: What They Feel Like on the Road